mem0cypher/mem0cypher/README.md

 # mem0

-> Creating tools and projects that are open/closed source · Managing agentic AI to automate workflows & code, alot of this is mostly hobby testing and me having fun.
+> My projects that are open/closed source · made with managing agentic AI to automate workflows & coding, all of this is for fun.

 <p align="left">
   <img src="https://img.shields.io/badge/-Python-3776AB?style=flat&logo=python&logoColor=white" />